Diabetes and pancreatic cancer

 The way diabetes is managed varies from person to person but often includes both dietary changes and insulin injections.
 Sometimes medicines are given as tablets that you swallow.

-Your GP can help you manage the condition, but you will usually be referred to an endocrinologist, a specialist in hormone disorders.
-You may also be referred to a dietitian for help with changing your diet.
+Your GP can help you manage the condition, but you may be referred to an endocrinologist, a specialist in hormone disorders.
+You may also be referred to a dietitian for help with your diet and to a diabetes specialist nurse, who can help to coordinate your care and provide support.

 Coping with diabetes